rylativity/opensearch-nginx-keycloak/README.md

 * Add a confidential "opensearch" client to Keycloak
 * Copy the client secret to the opensearch_dashboards.yml file
 * Add a realm roles mapper to the opensearch client in keycloak and set the token claim name to "roles"
-* If setting a value for SERVER_BASEPATH, must also set the basepath in opensearch_dashboards.yml
+* If setting a value for SERVER_BASEPATH, must also set the basepath for oidc redirect in opensearch_dashboards.yml

-## Weirdness with OpenSearch Dashboards Reporting
-After setting up with the steps above, Dashboards will throw an error when attempting to Generate a report or to create a new report definition for an existing resource.
-It responds with an error saying index ".kibana" not found.
-The .kibana index is not set anywhere so this is likely a bug.
-The result is that dashboards can not be reported to PDF/PNG, and the list of dashboards, saved searches, etc... do not show up in the list of available resources when attempting to create a report definition.
-To resolve:
-* After creating the dashboard or index, adding an alias of ".kibana" to the ".opensearch_dashboards*" index resolves the reporting issues.
-Note: Setting the .opensearch_dashboards value in securityconfig.yml does not work.
-Must be .kibana.
-Even when set to .opensearch_dashboards, errors saying "no index .kibana"